DianasJourney/GoodFoodReviews/README.md

 ```
 - Given a food blog website
 - WHEN I visit the site
-- THEN I am presented with the hompage that only shows the login/sign up before I can view any content
+- THEN I am presented with the homepage that only shows the login/sign up before I can view any content
 - WHEN I choose to sign up
 - Then I am prompted to create a username and password
 - WHEN I have created my account